 - Generally, benefits are payable for 10 years following your release from active duty.
 Those who served after September 11, 2001 may be eligible for the Post-9/11 GI Bill ®.

 - For federal GI Bill ® benefit eligibility, application and payment information, visit the GI Bill ® website or call (888) 442.4551.

-- Student must submit a Notice of Basic Eligibility (NOBE) to the financial aid office.
+- Student must submit a Notice of Basic Eligibility (NOBE) to the Office of Student Financial Services.
 The NOBE can be obtained through your reserve unit.